meistrari/cursive/README.md

 This will support different types of documents and integrations pretty soon.

 ### Reliability
-Cursive comes with automatic retry with backoff and model expanding upon exceeding context length -- which means that it tries again with a model with a bigger context length when it fails by running out of it.
+Cursive comes with automatic retry with backoff upon failing completions, and model expanding upon exceeding context length -- which means that it tries again with a model with a bigger context length when it fails by running out of it.

 You can configure this behavior by passing the `retry` and `expand` options to `useCursive`.